US consulate a turning point for disputed Western Sahara

 Khatat Yanja, head of Dakhla’s regional council, looks forward to the U.S. arrival opening up his city to new markets and persuading more tourists to enjoy its beaches, local wares and breathtaking sunsets.
 He expressed hope for U.S. investment in tourism, renewable energy, farming and especially fishing.

-“We appreciate such a gesture,” Yania said of the future consulate.
+“We appreciate such a gesture,” Yanja said of the future consulate.
 “It will open a new chapter altogether when it comes to investment in this region, via employing people and creating more resources.
 It will also open more doors for international trade.”

 The main fishing port is the lifeline of the local economy, employing 70% of Dakhla’s work force.
 Thousands of boats bring in 500,000 tons of fish per year, for exports worth 2.2 billion dirhams ($249 million) annually, according to port director Bintaleb Elhassan.